SAP-archive/yaas-storefront/Readme.md

 ### DevPortal Security Documentation

 A variety of precautions have been taken to ensure information security in the demostore.
-For a full list of those capabilities, please see the DevPortal Security Documentation at [https://devportal.yaas.io/overview/security#StorefrontSecurity](https://devportal.yaas.io/overview/security#StorefrontSecurity) Below is a brief on a few or our recomendations.
+For a full list of those capabilities, please see the DevPortal Security Documentation at [https://devportal.yaas.io/overview/security#StorefrontSecurity](https://devportal.yaas.io/overview/security#StorefrontSecurity) Below is a brief on a few or our recommendations.

 ### y-input